Ferrosilicon: Uses

-Ferrosilicon is used as a source of silicon to reduce metals from their oxides and to deoxidize steel and other ferrous alloys.
+Ferrosilicon is used as a source of silicon, to reduce metals from their oxides, and to deoxidize steel and other ferrous alloys.
 This prevents the loss of carbon from the molten steel (so called blocking the heat); ferromanganese, spiegeleisen, calcium silicides, and many other materials are used for the same purpose.
 It can be used to make other ferroalloys.

 Ferrosilicon is also used for manufacture of silicon, corrosion-resistant and high-temperature-resistant ferrous silicon alloys, and silicon steel for electromotors and transformer cores.
 In the manufacture of cast iron, ferrosilicon is used for inoculation of the iron to accelerate graphitization.
 In arc welding, ferrosilicon can be found in some electrode coatings.

 Ferrosilicon is a basis for manufacture of prealloys like magnesium ferrosilicon (MgFeSi), used for production of ductile iron.
-MgFeSi contains 3–42% magnesium and small amounts of rare-earth elements.
+MgFeSi contains 3 % magnesium and small amounts of rare-earth elements.
 Ferrosilicon is also important as an additive to cast irons for controlling the initial content of silicon.

 Magnesium ferrosilicon is instrumental in the formation of nodules, which give ductile iron its flexible property.
-Unlike gray cast iron, which forms graphite flakes, ductile iron contains graphite nodules, or pores, which make cracking more difficult.
+Unlike gray cast iron, which forms graphite flakes, ductile iron contains graphite nodules, which make cracking more difficult.

 Ferrosilicon is also used in the Pidgeon process to make magnesium from dolomite.

+Historically, it was used to make Cilferite (also spelled Cilpherite): a military explosive containing ammonium nitrate, ferrosilicon (13.75 %), aluminum powder, and wood meal used in World War I by the British and the French.
+The former used Cilferite as filler for the Mills bomb No. 36, which was replaced in favor of the Baratol-filled No. 36M in 1932; all Cilferite-filled grenades were deemed as unsafe and destroyed by the end of 1932.

 Silanes

 Treatment of high-silicon ferrosilicon with hydrogen chloride is the basis of the industrial synthesis of trichlorosilane.

-Ferrosilicon is also used in a ratio of 3–3.5% in the manufacture of sheets for the magnetic circuit of electrical transformers.
+Ferrosilicon is also used in a ratio of 3 % in the manufacture of sheets for the magnetic circuit of electrical transformers.